cs-open-project/projectsfound/README.md

 Description: DevLake is a development data platform, providing the data infrastructure for developer teams to analyze and improve their engineering productivity.

 介绍: DevLake is a development data platform, providing the data infrastructure for developer teams to analyze and improve their engineering productivity.

+### Fesod[Incubating]

+Description: Fesod is a high-performance and memory-efficient Java library for reading and writing Excel files, designed to simplify development and ensure reliability.

+介绍: Fesod is a high-performance and memory-efficient Java library for reading and writing Excel files, designed to simplify development and ensure reliability.

 ### Fluss[Incubating]